simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 ##### Write Side of the application

-Starting with the InventoryItemController we can see that it has a POST endpoint for the changeInventoryItemName action.
+If we start with the *InventoryItemController*, we see that it has a POST endpoint for the *changeInventoryItemName* action.
-In this action we expect a request body with the aggregate ID and the new name of the inventory item as a JSON object.
+For this action, we expect a request body with the aggregate ID and the new name of the inventory item as a JSON object.
-From this request body we construct the ChangeInventoryItemName command and send it to the event bus via the send method.
+From this request body, we construct the *ChangeInventoryItemName* command and send it to the *EventBus* using the *send* function.
-The event bus is injected into the InventoryItemController via the constructor.
+The *EventBus* is injected into the *InventoryItemController* via the constructor.

 ```kotlin
 private val logger = KotlinLogging.logger {}